 She also authorised the national anthem to be played on 12 September 2001 during the Changing of the Guard at Buckingham Palace out of respect for those who lost their lives and in solidarity with the United States.

 September 11, 2001, is a day no American will forget, nor will they forget The Queen singing the national anthem and mourning with them.
-There were 2,977 deaths (not including the terrorists) and over 25,000 injuries when Islamic radicals from terrorist group Al-Qaeda hijacked four aeroplanes.
-Two planes crashed into the World Trade Center buildings in New York, one into the Pentagon in D.C., and the other into a field in Pennsylvania when heroes on the plane overtook the hijackers and crashed it, saving countless lives.
+2,977 people were killed, and over 25,000 were injured when Islamic radicals from terrorist group Al-Qaeda hijacked four aeroplanes.
+Two planes crashed into the World Trade Center buildings in New York, one into the Pentagon in D.C., and the other into a field in Pennsylvania after the heroic passengers and crew onboard overpowered the hijackers and crashed it, saving countless lives.